docsifyjs/awesome-docsify/README.md

 - [docsify-busuanzi](https://github.com/mg0324/docsify-busuanzi) - A docsify plugin to enable busuanzi, show your site visit data.
 - [docsify-ads](https://github.com/mg0324/docsify-ads) - A docsify plugin to show your ad.
 - [docsify-plugin-meting-api](https://github.com/lisuke/docsify-plugin-meting-api) -  A docsify.js plugin for meting-api.
+- [docsify-sign-off-sheet](https://github.com/dolanmiu/docsify-sign-off-sheet) - A Doscify plugin to add a review process to keep documentation up to date and relevant.

 ## Themes